Twin Cities, Gemini

 The relief on Nico’s face was startling.

 Gilbert sighed abruptly.
 “Look, I have no idea who this Cadence is other than the fact that she’s the reason we’re in this city.
 I also have no idea what this whole mafia rivalry is about.
-But the colonel needs to hurry up and close this deal, so we can hightail it the hell out of here.”
+But the oberst needs to hurry up and close this deal, so we can hightail it the hell out of here.”
 He glanced at Nico.
 “Werner’s right, Nic.
 This is above our pay grade.
 But don’t sweat it.
 I’m sure ol’ reliable Ophiuchus’ll clean it right up.”

 * * *